lohvht/dotfiles/README.md

 # OR

 nix build .#homeManagerConfigurations.$HOMECONFIG_NAME.activationPackage && ./result/activate

+# OR After applying at least once, using the alias
+hmapply $HOMECONFIG_NAME
 ```

 To update the packages for home-manager, simply run the nix-channel update and flake-lock updates first, then run the home-manager switch command above.